Sailors of the Air -- the Humble Robin

 The robin, however, could very definitely sense, and make use of, the earth's magnetic field.

-Only the advanced fields of quantum physics, combined with organic chemistry and micro-biology, can explain what is happening with the robin's amazing navigation ability.
+Only the advanced fields of quantum physics, combined with organic chemistry and micro-biology, can explain the robin's amazing navigation ability.

 One theory puts it this way: The energy in photons of light is enough to generate chemical reactions in the robin's eye in a protein called cryptochrome, that enables the use of the earth's magnetic field.
 Some scientists are not fully on-board with this theory, as an article from Science Direct explains.
 This article does not, however, provide a comprehensive solution to the bird's sensitivity to the earth's magnetic field, and reinforces the view that some of the mechanics of this ability remain a "mystery" and that "biology has defied expectation on more than one occasion."